 What is a broad (or wide) assortment in retail?

 A broad/wide product assortment is one that includes many different types of products with fewer variations in each category.
 Walmart is a classic example of a broad assortment, as they allow customers to purchase shoes, lamps, groceries, and shampoo in one convenient trip.
 However, they don’t have anywhere near as many options for running shoes as you’d find in an athletics store.

 Wide assortment breadth allows retailers to appeal to bigger demographics, but make it more difficult to appeal to more dedicated and loyal niche markets.

 What is deep assortment in retail?

-In contrast to wide assortment, a deep assortment is when a retailer has fewer types of products, but many more variations of products within categories.
-A good example of this is a specialty shoe store like Foot Locker — which mainly carries shoes aimed towards “sneaker and youth culture.”
-If you are looking for basketball shoes, few retailers have more brand, design, color, and size variations than Foot Locker.
+In contrast to a wide assortment, a deep assortment is when a retailer has fewer types of products, but many more variations of products within categories.
+A good example of this is a specialty shoe store like Foot Locker — which mainly carries shoes aimed toward “sneaker and youth culture.”
+If you are looking for basketball shoes, few retailers have more brand, design, colour, and size variations than Foot Locker.
 But you won’t find croc-leather dress shoes here.

 Deep assortments can appeal to a smaller, more passionate customer base that spends more and returns regularly.

 Your product assortment is the foundation for financial success but also a source of business risk.